Are there any prerequisites for the program?

 Is your program designed for people who are trying to satisfy professional school pre-requisites?

 No. Most professional school pre-requisites are 100- and 200-level courses, which cannot be applied toward a graduate degree at CSU.
-If you are trying to satisfy professional school pre-requisites, these classes will need to be taken outside of our program.

 What is the degree that I will actually receive?